 Dermal Clinicians Can Educate.

-In their university training many Dermal Clinicians are required to develop and facilitate education programs that can be offered to patient groups, peers in the workplace (within their scope) and also written materials for patient education around skin problems and management.
+In their university training many Dermal Clinicians are required to develop and facilitate education programs that can be offered to patient groups, peers in the workplace (within their scope), and also written materials for patient education around skin problems and management.

 Dermal Clinicians Are trained In OHS and Risk Mitigation

-Dermal Clinicians are trained in developing risk assessments, standard operating procedures and are familiar with clinical governance procedures such as audits.
+Dermal Clinicians are trained in developing risk assessments, and standard operating procedures and are familiar with clinical governance procedures such as audits.
 This documentation may provide your business with safer overall operations, reducing the risk of adverse events and also ensuring timely and appropriate management when or if they do occur.
-Dermal Clinicians are trained to ensure treatments are performed for maximum efficacy and lowest risk to the patient and the workplace.
+Dermal Clinicians are trained to ensure treatments are performed for maximum efficacy and the lowest risk to the patient and the workplace.